PengyiZhang/MIADeepSSL/MedicalImages/README.md

 #### (2) [STARE dataset](http://www.ces.clemson.edu/~ahoover/stare/)

 The STARE dataset consists of 20 retinal fundus slides captured by a TopCon TRV-50 fundus camera.
-All the images have the size of $700 \times 605$.
+All the images have the size of 700 x 605.
 Half of the dataset comprises images of healthy subjects,and the rest contains the pathological cases.
 As widely known, the pathological example makes the segmentation more challenging.

 #### (3) [CHASE dataset](https://blogs.kingston.ac.uk/retinal/chasedb1/)

-The CHASE dataset is a subset of retinal images of multiethnic children from the Child Heart and Health Study in England and comprises 28 images with a resolution of $1280 \times 960$ pixels.
+The CHASE dataset is a subset of retinal images of multiethnic children from the Child Heart and Health Study in England and comprises 28 images with a resolution of 1280 x 960 pixels.

 #### (4) [ODIR dataset](https://odir2019.grand-challenge.org/dataset/)